ozguronsoy/HephAudio/docs/HephAudio/Windows/Window.md

 [Methods](#methods)

 ### Description
 Base class for windows.
-Windows are used to reduce artifacts introduced by the Fourier transform.<br>
+Windows are used to reduce artifacts introduced by the Fourier transform.
+Check this [tutorial](/docs/tutorials/UsingWindows.md) to learn how and when to use windows.<br>
 <br><br>

 ### Parameters